- <<

 A strange tale of two men, Rex and Heng, who turn up at the home of listless friends Lina and Kim one day.

-A modern political fairy tale, Comrade Mayor is a humorous, tongue-in-cheek political satire.
 Once upon a time in an Asian city where people call each other comrades, there lives a powerful maverick Mayor who is hungry for foreign investments.
-To make that city comes an ambitious Singaporean ambassador, determined to make her government’s stalled industrial

 30 plays will be performed over 30 nights at Theatreworks’ Black Box and around Fort Canning Park.
 The plays will be approached in various ways by a pool of Singaporean directors and actors, including much new blood.